jadecobra/python_tdd_exercises/source/person factory.rst

   the terminal updates to show an :doc:`AssertionError`

-* since 3 out of our 4 persons created have ``M`` as their sex and 1 has ``F`` as their sex, we could set the majority as the default value to reduce the number of repetitions. modify the default value for the parameter in ``person.factory``
+* since 3 out of the 4 persons created have ``M`` as their sex and 1 has ``F`` as their sex, I could set the majority as the default value to reduce the number of repetitions. modify the default value for the parameter in ``person.factory``

   .. code-block:: python